RomainFlori/Dante-s-star/README.md

 # Dante-s-star
 The goal of this project is to create a perfect and imperfect maze and to solve it in C.

-It was a project group and I worked on the generator part.
-We haven't finished the solve part.
 The generator is random, that's more interesting ^^

 ## Perfect and Imperfect maze ?